City-of-Bloomington/example-playbooks/README.md

 If the playbook completes successfully, *congratulations!* You should have a working server configured for the corresponding service.

-For playbooks that utilize passwords in the vault, use this:
+For playbooks that utilize passwords in the vault, pass in the '--ask-vault-pass' parameter:

     ansible-playbook playbooks/linux.yml -i hosts.txt --ask-become-pass --ask-vault-pass